Arguments Summary Day 2: October 3, 2017.

 In the Rohingya Deportation case the bench comprising of the Chief Justice Dipak Misra, Justices A.M.
 Khanwilkar and D.Y.
 Chandrachud, continued hearing the Writ Petition against the proposed deportation of Rohingya refugees.
+In the previous hearing, the basic issues regarding the applicability of fundamental rights to non-citizens and international law obligations were raised before the court.

 Mr Fali Nariman, the petitioner’s counsel started by countering Mr Mehta’s claim that the questions in the writ petition were the subject of executive policy-making and thus not justiciable.
 Mr Nariman pointed out that the Constitution did not purport to exclude questions of fundamental and human rights from the scope of justiciability.
-The Indian Constitution, he said, unlike the French Constitution was based on individual rights, not group rights, and Articles 14 and 21 were specifically made applicable to any “person” and not only a “citizen”.
+The Indian Constitution, he said, unlike the French Constitution was based on individual rights, not group rights, and Articles 14 and Article 21 were specifically made applicable to any “person” and not only a “citizen”.
 Hence, to exclude the rights of an entire section of people as being non-justiciable on the sole basis that they were foreigners was an incorrect interpretation of the Constitution.

 He observed that India was also party to a 2016 UN Declaration on Refugee Crisis, the New York Convention, which reiterated many of the principles of the Refugee Convention, specifically the principles of asylum and non-refoulement.
 It even contained a provision where parties undertook to keep their domestic laws in line with international refugee law.
 Thus, he concluded, the direction regarding Rohingyas was not only contradictory to the Government’s own position on refugees but also to its obligations under international law.